 For students identified as eligible for the various 'widening participation premiums' already operating at HE level across the UK, there is extra financial support (currently an additional €120 a month) for those doing a period studying abroad.
 Disadvantaged students who carry out a traineeship will receive an additional €20 a month on top of the grant noted above.
 Visit our HE grant rate page for more information.

 Students with a severe disability or exceptional special needs may be entitled to extra funding to cover associated costs, but this must be applied for before departure, through the home institution Erasmus+ office.

-If you are aged between 18-30 and living in the UK and taking part in a volunteering opportunity through the European Voluntary Service (EVS), Erasmus+ funding will cover things such as travel, accommodation, food and insurance as well as provide you with a small monthly allowance.
+If you are aged between 18-30 and living in the UK and taking part in a volunteering opportunity through the European Solidarity Corps, you will get funding to cover everything from travel and accommodation to food and insurance, as well as provide you with a small monthly allowance.